ABOUT THE ROLE

 YOUR FIRST 90 DAYS

 You’ll get to know your team and the wider organization, and how each group functions independently as well as part of the whole.
-You’ll establish key relationships with your peers.
-You’ll learn our design style and start brainstorming ways to update our graphics packages and style guides.
+You’ll establish key relationships with your peers, while being exposed to executives through participation in editorial planning meetings.
+You’ll contribute to enterprising and breaking news, features, and analysis reporting for the website starting on day one, and by day 30 you can expect to see your bylines on a variety of digital platforms.

 WHAT SUCCESS LOOKS LIKE